Divya4879/habits/README.md

 # Life Coach AI 24x7

-Life Coach AI 24x7 is your personalized life coach , designed to help you set goals, and build habits tailored to your lifestyle goals.
+Life Coach AI 24x7 is your personal life coach , designed to help you set goals, and build habits tailored to your lifestyle goals.
 With a clean interface and AI-powered insights, it aims to inspire, motivate, and support your journey towards your personal growth and success.

 ---